tendermint/tendermint/docs/architecture/adr-d001-inter-validator-set-messaging.md

 For the needs of this document, we define the following types of nodes:

 * Validator nodes, which participate in the consensus protocol, verify and sign blocks,
-* Full nodes, which execute valid blocks.
+* Full nodes, which verify and execute blocks.
+Full nodes verify the recovered threshold signature of the block commit message against the current validator set's quorum threshold public key.

 Note: there are also light nodes, but light nodes are not relevant for the discussion.

-Validator Set is a group of Validator nodes responsible for the consensus at a given time.
+A Validator Set is a group of Validator nodes responsible for driving consensus at any given time.
+For each block one of the validator nodes is selected as a proposer and each other validator votes on the validity of the block.

 Only one Validator Set can be active at the given time.
 After a predefined number of blocks, the ABCI app initiates the Validator Set rotation to make another Validator Set active.

 ### Problem statement

-The consensus process requires direct communication between validators, as full nodes do not accept nor propagate consensus protocol messages (like votes).
+The consensus process requires direct communication between Validators, as Full nodes do not know the public keys of Validators and therefore can neither verify nor propagate any consensus protocol message that are individually signed by these Validators.
+This means that votes can only be propagated by Validators.
+Full nodes can however propagate the final commit message, which instead contains the recovered threshold signature of the precommit voting round.
+Full nodes can perform this verification because they know the Validator Set's quorum threshold public key.

 Every node, regardless of its type, selects peer nodes they connect to on a random basis.
-There is no differentiation between Full and Validator nodes, and there is no method to ensure that each Validator is (directly or through other Validators) connected to all other Validators.
-In an extreme case, a Validator node can be connected only to Full nodes, effectively blocking its communication and excluding it from participation in the consensus.
+There is no differentiation between Full and Validator nodes, and there is no method to ensure that each Validator is (directly or through other Validators) connected to some other Validators.
+In an extreme case, a Validator node can be connected only to Full nodes, effectively blocking all inbound and outbound block proposals and voting, and hence excluding it from participation in the consensus.
+It is also possible that Validator nodes form "islands" where a few Validators are connected between themselves but then are separated from other Validator nodes by full nodes.

 ## Alternative Approaches